 Another heritage of this era, partly overlapping with Gothic revival, is the so-called “Brick style”.
 In these buildings bricks (brown or red) are left openly visible on the façade.
 Instead of creating elaborate plaster details the bricks themselves are joined together in such a way that they would look as an artistic decoration.

-In Lithuania Minor where German influence was always strong the German national romantic style prevailed in the early 20th century.
-Its unplastered red brick walls are adorned by tall arched windows, creating an illusion of sturdy medieval constructions.
+In Lithuania Minor where German influence was always strong, the German national romantic style (heimatstil) prevailed in the early 20th century.
+Its unplastered red brick walls are adorned with tall arched windows, creating an illusion of sturdy medieval constructions.

 Rebirth of independent Lithuania in 1918 gave a new impetus on construction.
-Initially the earlier historicist trends were continued.
+Initially, the earlier historicist trends were continued.
 This changed soon and the most productive decade of interwar architecture (1930s) was heavily influenced by art deco style and Bauhaus movement.
 It saw a reduction of architectural detail.
-But while there were no more bas-reliefs or statues adoring the facades there were still many large over-arching architectural motives that make architecture of this period attractive.
-Typically these Lithuanian buildings include both sharp and curved corners, although some follow art deco style throughoutly and omit curved lines.
+But while there were no more bas-reliefs or statues adorning the facades there were still many large over-arching architectural motives that make the architecture of this period attractive.
+Typically these Lithuanian buildings include both sharp and curved corners, although some follow art deco style throughout and omit curved lines.